American Guinea Pig: Your Ultimate Guide to a Furry Companion

 The Unique Needs of Hairless Breeds

-Hairless breeds, such as the Skinny Pig, have unique care requirements compared to their furred counterparts.
+Skinny pigs, a unique breed of nearly hairless guinea pigs, have specific care requirements compared to their furred counterparts.
 These guinea pigs have little to no hair, making them more susceptible to temperature changes and skin issues.
 Providing a warm and draft-free environment is essential for their well-being.

-Regular skin care is also important for hairless breeds.
+Regular skin care is also important for skinny pigs.
 This includes gentle cleaning to remove any dirt or oils and applying a moisturizer if needed to prevent dry skin.
 Hairless guinea pigs also require a higher calorie diet to help maintain their body temperature, so it is important to provide a balanced diet with plenty of fresh vegetables and high-quality pellets.

 The Role of the British Cavy Council